sigsum/sigsum/doc/design.md

 log will check that _some domain_ is aware of the claimant's verification key.
 This is part of a defense mechanism that combats log spam.

-#### Step 2 - submitting a logging request
+#### 3.1.2 - Submitting a logging request (step 2)
 Sigsum logs implement an HTTP(S) API.
-Input and output is human-readable and uses a simple key-value format.
+Input and output is human-readable and uses a simple ASCII format.
 A more complex parser like JSON is not needed because the exchanged data structures are primitive enough.

 A claimant submits their shard hint, checksum, signature, and public